Baozun (NASDAQ:BZUN) Rating Increased to B- at TheStreet

-Baozun (NASDAQ:BZUN) was upgraded by stock analysts at TheStreet from a “c+” rating to a “b-” rating in a report released on Thursday, TheStreetRatingsTable reports.
+TheStreet upgraded shares of Baozun (NASDAQ:BZUN) from a c+ rating to a b- rating in a research report sent to investors on Thursday morning, TheStreetRatingsTable reports.

-Other research analysts have also recently issued reports about the stock.
-CICC Research cut shares of Baozun from an “outperform” rating to a “market perform” rating and set a $36.00 target price for the company. in a report on Tuesday, January 26th.
-Zacks Investment Research upgraded shares of Baozun from a “sell” rating to a “hold” rating in a report on Tuesday, January 26th.
-Finally, Credit Suisse Group downgraded shares of Baozun from an “outperform” rating to a “neutral” rating and set a $44.00 target price for the company. in a research report on Tuesday, November 24th.
-Five equities research analysts have rated the stock with a hold rating and one has issued a buy rating to the company.
-The company has an average rating of “Hold” and a consensus price target of $42.67.
+BZUN has been the subject of several other research reports.
+Credit Suisse Group lowered Baozun from an outperform rating to a neutral rating and set a $44.00 price objective for the company. in a report on Tuesday, November 24th.
+CICC Research lowered Baozun from an outperform rating to a market perform rating and set a $36.00 price objective for the company. in a report on Tuesday, January 26th.
+Finally, Zacks Investment Research raised Baozun from a sell rating to a hold rating in a report on Tuesday, January 26th.
+Five research analysts have rated the stock with a hold rating and one has assigned a buy rating to the company’s stock.
+The stock has an average rating of Hold and an average price target of $42.67.

-Baozun (NASDAQ:BZUN) last announced its quarterly earnings results on Sunday, November 22nd.
-The technology company reported $1.52 earnings per share for the quarter, beating analysts’ consensus estimates of $1.17 by $0.35.
-Baozun had a net margin of 3.95% and a return on equity of 9.57%.
-The firm had revenue of $269.41 million during the quarter.
-As a group, equities research analysts forecast that Baozun will post 1.14 earnings per share for the current year.
+Baozun (NASDAQ:BZUN) last announced its quarterly earnings data on Sunday, November 22nd.
+The technology company reported $1.52 earnings per share for the quarter, topping the consensus estimate of $1.17 by $0.35.
+Baozun had a return on equity of 9.57% and a net margin of 3.95%.
+The company had revenue of $269.41 million during the quarter.
+As a group, research analysts predict that Baozun will post 1.14 earnings per share for the current fiscal year.

-Several institutional investors have recently made changes to their positions in the stock.
-Van ECK Associates Corp increased its position in Baozun by 2.3% in the 3rd quarter.
-Van ECK Associates Corp now owns 220,720 shares of the technology company’s stock valued at $7,171,000 after acquiring an additional 5,000 shares in the last quarter.
-CWM LLC lifted its stake in Baozun by 32.8% in the fourth quarter.
-CWM LLC now owns 4,092 shares of the technology company’s stock valued at $141,000 after buying an additional 1,010 shares in the last quarter.
-Boothbay Fund Management LLC raised its holdings in shares of Baozun by 29.1% in the third quarter.
-Boothbay Fund Management LLC now owns 48,400 shares of the technology company’s stock valued at $1,573,000 after purchasing an additional 10,900 shares during the last quarter.
-Engineers Gate Manager LP raised its holdings in shares of Baozun by 24.4% in the third quarter.
-Engineers Gate Manager LP now owns 28,388 shares of the technology company’s stock valued at $922,000 after purchasing an additional 5,565 shares during the last quarter.
-Finally, Paradiem LLC acquired a new position in Baozun during the fourth quarter worth $2,787,000.
+A number of hedge funds and other institutional investors have recently modified their holdings of the business.
+Federated Hermes Inc. boosted its stake in Baozun by 17.9% in the 4th quarter.
+Federated Hermes Inc. now owns 7,719,266 shares of the technology company’s stock worth $265,157,000 after purchasing an additional 1,174,306 shares during the period.
+Great West Life Assurance Co.
+Can boosted its stake in Baozun by 5,187.2% in the 3rd quarter.
+Great West Life Assurance Co.
+Can now owns 2,595,998 shares of the technology company’s stock worth $4,054,000 after purchasing an additional 2,546,898 shares during the period.
+Credit Suisse AG boosted its stake in Baozun by 32.5% in the 4th quarter.
+Credit Suisse AG now owns 1,521,429 shares of the technology company’s stock worth $52,261,000 after purchasing an additional 373,394 shares during the period.
+Baillie Gifford & Co. boosted its stake in Baozun by 4.7% in the 4th quarter.
+Baillie Gifford & Co. now owns 1,514,108 shares of the technology company’s stock worth $52,009,000 after purchasing an additional 68,179 shares during the period.
+Finally, Standard Life Aberdeen plc boosted its stake in Baozun by 12.3% in the 3rd quarter.
+Standard Life Aberdeen plc now owns 1,309,396 shares of the technology company’s stock worth $42,542,000 after purchasing an additional 143,261 shares during the period.
 Institutional investors and hedge funds own 71.36% of the company’s stock.

 Baozun Company Profile